SH.08 - Safety and Security

 The TCC Police Office is the location to register for any affiliates who have not done so but who are required to register by the “Oklahoma Sex or Violent Offenders Registration Act.”
 Any affiliates who have not done so, but who are required to register by the “Oklahoma Sex and Violent Offenders Registration Act,” may download the appropriate TCCPD registration form in Adobe PDF format:

 Sex Offender Registration Report and Violent Offender Registration Report

-Completed forms must be delivered in person (registrants must bring a valid photo ID) to the Campus Police office located at the campus you will attend.
+Completed forms must be delivered in person (registrants must bring a valid photo ID) to the TCC Police office located at the campus you will attend.